Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Conclusion

 \section{Conclusion}

-This study replicates and extends our prior work~\cite{anon2025} by assessing code comprehension immediately following programming tasks conducted without GitHub Copilot (Control) and with Copilot (Experimental).
-We observed a significant \textbf{comprehension-performance gap} when participants used Copilot: their code passed significantly more tests, but their understanding of the code base did not improve.
+While prior work~\cite{shihab2025effects} established Copilot's performance benefits, this study examines the comprehension dimension: we assessed participants' code understanding immediately following programming tasks conducted without GitHub Copilot (Control) and with Copilot (Experimental).
+We observed a significant \textbf{comprehension-performance decoupling} when participants used Copilot: their code passed significantly more tests, but their understanding of the code base did not improve.

 Our findings highlight at least three important directions for future research: